stephan1373/eNMS/docs/source/automation/servicetypes/netmiko_configuration.md

 - All [Netmiko Service Common Parameters](netmiko_common.md).
 - `Content`: Paste a configuration block of text here for applying to the target device(s).
+- `Interpret Commands as Jinja2 Template`: Tell the application to interpret the "Content" text as a Jinja2 template.
+The output of the rendered template is used as the configuration that is sent to the device.
 - `Commit Configuration`: Calls netmiko `commit` function after applying the configuration.
 - `Exit config mode`: Determines whether to exit config mode